How Community Acupuncture Restored Peace in a World of Pain

 “I feel like I won the lottery finding Wildwood,” she says.

 Pain sucks, no doubt about it.
-Whether it’s acute or chronic, it can cloud your thinking, mess with your sleep, disrupt your ability to get around, and affect your relationships.
+Whether it’s acute or chronic, it can cloud your thinking, mess with your sleep, disrupt your ability to get around and affect your relationships.
 In the community acupuncture clinic, pain is one of the most common things we treat.
+With this being said, there are alternative methods that can help people manage their symptoms better.
+For example, products containing CBD is said to have benefits on health conditions and ailments people are living with.
+Click here for more information.
+It is always best to do some research, especially if it is something new that is being used to help improve health.

 Before going into the details about how to best treat pain, I do want to take a moment to share one essential piece of advice: Try to be compassionate toward others who are experiencing pain, especially those who deal with the chronic kind.
 People experience and handle pain differently.
 Generally speaking, it’s best to avoid assessing the “validity” of another person’s pain, since that would be insensitive and annoying.